girl sitting by unique blue wall for senior photos

 24. Go to a concert with friends.

 There’s nothing quite like seeing your favorite musical artist with your best friends!
+Take it a step further and check out

 25. Skip school for one day.

 Look, I don’t want to get any flack for saying this, but senior skip day was a thing when I was in high school.
 Do not blame me, I will deny this post even exists.
+If you’re in Texas I have a great list of ideas for your senior ditch day!

 26. Ride bikes to school.